Gold872/elastic-dashboard/README.md

 [![Elastic](https://github.com/Gold872/elastic-dashboard/actions/workflows/elastic-ci.yml/badge.svg)](https://github.com/Gold872/elastic-dashboard/actions/workflows/elastic-ci.yml)

-A simple, modern dashboard for FRC teams.
+A simple and modern dashboard for FRC teams.

 Download files can be found [here](https://github.com/Gold872/elastic-dashboard/releases/latest), the supported platforms are Windows, MacOS, and Linux.

+_Important Notes/Warnings:_
-_NOTE: Your code must be using WPILib version 2023.3.1 or higher, otherwise you might not be able to add widgets!_
+* _Your code must be using WPILib version 2023.3.1 or higher, otherwise you might not be able to add widgets._
+    * _WPILib v2023.3.1 fixed a bug in Network Tables where values wouldn't be sent to a client after subscribing topics only.
+Since the program subscribes topics only to everything, any widget that is built using a sendable will not be possible to add since the program will not be able to retrieve the widget's type.
+See https://github.com/wpilibsuite/allwpilib/pull/4991 for more info._
+* _When the first stable version of WPILib 2024 is released after kickoff, Elastic will not properly work with any WPILib version from pre-2024._
+    * _Elastic 2024 will be using the RTT Network Tables protocol added in NT4.1 to periodically ping the server to update the program's connection status.
+The RTT protocol does not exist in NT4, which will make it incompatible with any WPILib version from before 2024._

 ## About